logoBack to App page

 Steps

-1. Go to Project settings > Screens.
+1. Go to Space settings > Screens.

 Issue Templates for Jira Cloud: Default templates